🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Example of Cash Settlement

-Suppose an investor buys a call option on stock ABC with a strike price of $50.
-This means that the investor has the right to buy the stock at $50 per share at any time before the option expires if the stock’s price is above the strike price.
+Suppose an investor buys a call option on a stock with a strike price of $50.
+This means the investor has the right to buy the stock at $50 per share at any time before the option expires, if the stock’s price is above the strike price.
 If the stock’s market price rises above $50, the option becomes “in the money,” and the investor can exercise their right to buy the stock at $50, even if the market price is higher.

 Suppose that, when the option expires, the stock’s market price is $55 per share.
-If the option is cash-settled, the investor can exercise their right to buy the stock at $50 per share and receive a cash payment of $5 per share (the difference between the strike price and the market price) multiplied by the number of options contracts that are exercised.
+If the option is cash-settled, the investor can exercise their right to buy the stock at $50 per share and thus receive a cash payment of $5 per share, which is the difference between the strike price and the market price, multiplied by the number of shares in the contract (typically 100).
 This means the investor would receive a total cash payment of $500 (assuming they exercised a standard options contract of 100 shares).

 Alternatively, if the stock’s market price is below $50 when the option expires, the option becomes “out of the money,” and the investor will not exercise their right to buy the stock.
 In this case, the option would expire worthless, and the investor would not receive any cash payment.